yesminmarie/proffy/README.md

 # Start the client
 $ yarn start

-# The server will start at the port: 3333 - go to http: // localhost: 3333
+# The server will start at the port: 3333 - go to http://localhost:3333

 ```